 Some of the most common types of lawn fungus treatment include:

-• Chemical fungicides are extremely difficult to use and apply safely, so it is essential that you hire a professional lawn service to apply the application.
+- Chemical fungicides are extremely difficult to use and apply safely.
+It is essential that you hire a professional lawn service to apply the application.
 There are two types of chemical fungicides; contact fungicides and systemic fungicides.

 Contact fungicides remain on the outside of the plant and form a barrier, which protects against diseases that may penetrate the leaf blade.
 Systemic fungicides enter the inside of the plant and travel to the plants vascular system.